-Except as to subdivision 48.1 holidays designated pursuant to subsection (a)(xiv)(A), if any of) above, which will be celebrated on the abovedesignated day, holidays fallsfalling on a SaturdaySunday, the holiday will be observed the preceding Fridayfollowing Monday, and if any fallsholidays falling on a SaturdaySunday, it will be observed the following Mondaypreceding Friday.
-If However, if December 24 or 25 falls on a weekend, it December 24 will be observed the preceding Friday.
-If and December 25 falls on a weekend, it will be observed the following Monday. - 34.2 PartPermanent, part-time employees and employees assigned to shift work-shall receive the same number of holidays holiday benefits as regular, full-time employees. - 34.3 Part-time-employees shall-receive holiday benefits_on a pro-rata-basis, proportional to full-time employmentbasis. - 34.4 Holiday Pay [Tentative Agreement reached on 9/15/22 will populate this section.]
+Except as to holidays designated pursuant to subsection (a)(xiv) above, which will be celebrated on the designated day, holidays falling on a Saturday will be observed the preceding Friday, and holidays falling on a - Saturday will be observed the preceding Friday, and holidays falling on a Sunday will be observed the following Monday.
+However, if December 24 or 25 falls on a weekend, December 24 will be observed the preceding Friday, and December 25 will be observed the following Monday. - 29.2 Permanent, part-time employees shall receive the same holiday benefits as full-time employees on a pro-rata basis.

+29.3 Holiday Pay